| Uniqueness of

 if we only feel such forces externally (intercepted),

+and not internally onto our body.
 Here is where the uniqueness of Master

 Koh shines.
 His mantra is to learn.
 To do so, we must